-- (1) farm structures, including barns and silos, in accordance with the 24 V.S.A. § 4413 (d); - (2) steeples, spires, cupolas and belfries on churches and public buildings; - (3) telecommunications facilities (see Section 4.20); - (4) transmission towers; - (5) the following structures associated with a public or residential use, which do not exceed 40 feet in height from the finished grade at ground level to the top of the structure: a.wind generators with blades less than 20 feet in diameter, - b. rooftop solar collectors, - c. satellite dishes less than 3 feet in diameter (also see Section 4.20), - d. chimneys, ornamental cupolas, weathervanes and flag poles. - e.
-Infrastructure to meet American Disability Act and/or Vermont Fire Safety Code Requirements. - (A) Notwithstanding maximum district height requirements under Article 2, the Development Review Board may permit structures in excess of district height requirements as conditional uses subject to review under Section 6.4, and upon finding that: - (1) the structure does not constitute a hazard to public safety or adjoining properties; - (2) fire protection is adequately provided for; - (3) the portion of the structure that exceeds the district height requirement shall remain unoccupied except for normal maintenance; - (4) structural design and/or front, side and rear yard setbacks are sufficient to protect adjoining properties and rights-of-way in the event of structural collapse; - (5) the structure shall not be used for advertising purposes;
+- (A) The maximum height limit for each zoning district shall apply to all principal and accessory structures and buildings, unless specifically excluded under Subsection (B), or as conditional uses subject to conditional use review under Subsection (C) below. - (B) The following types of structures are specifically exempted from district height requirements: - (1) farm structures, including barns and silos, in accordance with the Act [§4413(d)]; - (2) steeples, spires, cupolas and belfries on churches and public buildings; - (3) telecommunications facilities (see Section 4.20); - (4) transmission towers; - (5) the following structures associated with a public or residential use, which do not exceed 40 feet in height from the finished grade at ground level to the top of the structure: - a. wind generators with blades less than 20 feet in diameter, - b. rooftop solar collectors, - c. satellite dishes less than 3 feet in diameter (also see Section 4.20), - d. chimneys, ornamental cupolas, weathervanes and flag poles. - (C) Notwithstanding maximum district height requirements under Article 2, the Development Review Board may permit structures in excess of district height requirements as conditional uses subject to review under Section 5.4, and upon finding that: - (1) the structure does not constitute a hazard to public safety or adjoining properties;

-- (6) access to the structure, particularly for climbing, is restricted; - (7) lighting, if deemed necessary by the Board in accordance with state and federal regulations, shall be restricted to the minimum required for security and safe operation; and - (8) all other applicable conditional use and performance standards (Section 3.11) are met.
+- (2) fire protection is adequately provided for; - (3) the portion of the structure that exceeds the district height requirement shall remain unoccupied except for normal maintenance; - (4) structural design and/or front, side and rear yard setbacks are sufficient to protect adjoining properties and rights-of-way in the event of structural collapse; - (5) the structure shall not be used for advertising purposes; - (6) access to the structure, particularly for climbing, is restricted; - (7) lighting, if deemed necessary by the Board in accordance with state and federal regulations, shall be restricted to the minimum required for security and safe operation; and - (8) all other applicable conditional use and performance standards (Section 3.11) are met.

-SECTION 3.6: LOT, SETBACK & YARD REQUIREMENTS
+SECTION 3.7: LOT, SETBACK & YARD REQUIREMENTS